-Staff kept detailed records of patients' care and treatment.
-Records were clear, up-to-date, stored securely and easily available to all staff providing care.

-- The scanning machines could display various patient information, including the scheduled list for that day.
+- Staff kept detailed records of patients' care and treatment.
+Records were clear, up-to-date, stored securely and easily available to all staff providing care. - The scanning machines could display various patient information, including the scheduled list for that day.
 Patient information, such as names and dates of birth, were displayed.
 Whilst there was no password protection for access to these machines, staff told us that they did not leave this information on display if a patient had to be left alone in a room.
-During the two scans we observed, not patient identifiable information (relating to other patients) was displayed on the machines. - The service used a computerised radiology information system to manage patient information and store patient records. - Scans could be easily shared with other departments in the hospital using the picture archiving and communication system (PACS).
+During the two scans we observed, not patient identifiable information (relating to other patients) was displayed on the machines. - The service used a computerised radiology information system (CRIS) to manage patient information and store patient records. - Scans could be easily shared with other departments in the hospital using the picture archiving and communication system (PACS).
 Images were uploaded overnight.
 Any urgent images could be printed and sent immediately to the doctor requiring the information; this typically involved those patients being seen in urgent and emergency care.
 Staff would telephone doctors and discuss the scan images.
-For those departments in the trust that did not have access to the PACS system, scans could be saved as a PDF document that could be printed and added to patients' records. - There was a bespoke reporting system which included diagrams which allowed consultants to quickly identify location and severity of disease. - Any paper records were stored securely, and the organisation had a service level agreement with a company for off-site secure storage.
+For those departments in the trust that did not have access to the PACS system, scans could be saved as a PDF document that could be printed and added to patients' records. - Any paper records were stored securely and the organisation had a service level agreement with a company for off-site secure storage.
 The service was trying to be paper free by December 2019.